What is Fasting?

 “It is not recommended due to its more aftereffects than good payoff.
 Severely limiting calories for prolonged periods can be formidable and may lead to many consequences like nutrient imbalances, thyroid dysfunction, and metabolism abnormalities, and can also harm our immune system, leading to an increased susceptibility to infections and illnesses.

-Here are the Top Benefits of fasted cardio
+Here Are The Top Benefits of Fasted Cardio

 “Research shows that aerobic exercise in a fasted state induces higher fat oxidation than a fed state.
 Essentially, as you haven’t eaten through the night, you’ll wake up with pretty low glycogen levels, which is your body’s preferred energy source.
 This means when you’re out on your morning run, your body will need to burn more fat as an energy source,”